ColinPattinson/colinpattinson.github.io/_posts/2020-04-15-NHSX-updates-8.md

 ### Show the thing
 Maybe one of the more powerful principles we relied upon.
 By the end of the day 1 I believe a prototype existed.
 This couldn’t be done without the [GOV.UK prototyping kit](https://govuk-prototype-kit.herokuapp.com/docs) and [design system](https://design-system.service.gov.uk/) (in addition being to reuse/repurpose parts of services was incredibly incredibly important) .

-_Tangent:_ I really enjoyed Jame’s tweet which expands this point, within NHS context, with far more aplomb than I ever could…
+_Tangent:_ I really enjoyed James's tweet which expands this point, within NHS context, with far more aplomb than I ever could…

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I asked <a href="https://t.co/qYZZCQqDF1">https://t.co/qYZZCQqDF1</a> colleagues what&#39;s changed in the last 2-3 years that&#39;s helping us respond to the coronavirus situation in the way we are now.<br><br>Or, to put it another way, which old bits of tech/design/process would only hold us back if they were still in place.
 1/n</p>&mdash; James Higgott (@jiggott) <a href="https://twitter.com/jiggott/status/1243580032007704577?ref_src=twsrc%5Etfw">March 27, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>